 - This probably frightened you because your daughter has a “fractured spine.”

 - Your doctor tried to reassure you that this was a common injury in adolescent athletes and that time should be taken to allow the fracture(s) to heal.

 - You got a couple of prescriptions for anti-inflammatories, (to help with the swelling or edema in the bone marrow) and were told to come back after 2 to 3 months to check your daughter’s healing progress.

-- In some instances, depending on the fracture, you daughter may have been placed in a hard back brace for 6 weeks and then converted over a a soft brace.
-Typically the brace would be more common for girls who compete in gymnastics, cheer leading or dance where bending the spine backwards would be more stressful than say basketball, soccer, volleyball or running impact sports.
+- In some instances, depending on the fracture, your daughter may have been placed in a hard back brace for 6 weeks and then converted over a soft brace.
+Typically the brace would be more common for girls who compete in gymnastics, cheerleading or dance where bending the spine backward would be more stressful than say basketball, soccer, volleyball or running impact sports.
 The more stress, the worse the fracture.